 California has enacted its own version of the Federal Protecting Tenants at Foreclosure Act.

-After a foreclosure, this new law generally protects the tenant's existing lease unless any of these apply:
+After a foreclosure, AB 2610 generally protects the tenant's existing lease unless any of these apply:

 (1) The purchaser or successor in interest will occupy the housing unit as a primary residence.

 (2) The lessee is the mortgagor or the child, spouse, or parent of the mortgagor.
 (3) The lease

 was not the result of an arms' length transaction.
 (4) The lease requires the receipt of rent that is substantially

 less than fair market rent (except subsidized housing)